 Newburyport has lots of cool inns, hotels, and vacation rentals for you to choose from, but if you’re in the mood for a sweet little B&B, check out the Compass Rose Inn.
 With a stellar downtown location, a stay at the lovely Compass Rose gives you excellent access to Newburyport’s charming downtown scene so you can easily explore its historic streets on foot.
 Plus, there are several restaurants within easy walking distance, including Brick & Ash, Newburyport’s casually cool tavern-style restaurant that features exposed brick, a fireplace, a beer garden, games, and live music.
 As they like to say, “Get your Ash down here and see what we’ve crafted for you!”

-A beach town with that quintessential Cape Cod Charm vibe, Chatham is located on the “elbow” of the Cape and mostly surrounded by the deep blue waters of the Atlantic, meaning incredible views pretty much everywhere you turn!
+A beach town in Massachusetts with that quintessential Cape Cod Charm vibe, Chatham is located on the “elbow” of the Cape and mostly surrounded by the deep blue waters of the Atlantic, meaning incredible views pretty much everywhere you turn!
 Chatham is an easily walkable Cape community with plenty to see and do, like a visit to the Atwood House Museum for some historical Cape culture or Chatham Lighthouse Beach Yoga for a little health and wellness amidst a stunning scenic backdrop; how’s beach yoga sound for a physical and mental refresher?
 For total refreshment via some Vitamin Sea, you have your pick of any of Chatham’s beautiful beaches, each offering soft, sandy shores and fantastic views.

 Cape Cod has some positively dreamy Airbnb options, but you’ll find Chatham also has several hotels and inns to choose from; considered one of the best things to do on Cape Cod, a stay at the Chatham Bars Inn is a way to experience some of the Old World Charm of days gone by while still enjoying every modern amenity you can imagine.
 Plus, amazing views and incredible beach access!
 Chatham is also home to several excellent restaurants, but if you’re looking for a locally beloved spot that serves up incredible eats in a cool setting (the building is an old, converted clapboard church), then The Impudent Oyster is perfect for you!